 This is the most important aspect to looking good on camera.
+Light from in front of you, not behind.
 One of the biggest mistakes is sitting in front of a bright window or lamp.
 Since it’s behind you, it has the effect of causing the camera to underexpose and create a dark silhouette.

 Your most flattering lighting comes from a light (artificial or natural) behind your camera within an arc of + – 30 degrees.
 (The light from the computer screen just isn’t enough.)

 Pay attention to what’s behind you.
 You want people to focus on your face not your clutter.

 You can try out ahead of time what others will see by using the selfie camera on your phone.

 You might also create a virtual background.
 Click the little arrow next to Start/Stop Video and choose Virtual Background (it will only appear if your computer supports this feature).
 You can choose one of Zoom’s defaults or a photo that’s on your computer.
 Be careful though.
 This is based on green screen technology and, if you’re wearing green or your background has a lot of green, funny things can happen.

 Position your camera at eye level or slightly above — a pile of books or a box helps here.

 - Up your nose, or a lot of neck, is not the best angle.